Mother, sisters of slain Black teen arrested at protest

 According to investigators’ reports, Cole had a gun and fired it.
 Chisholm said it appeared he shot himself in the arm.
 Officers said Cole refused commands to drop the weapon, prompting Mensah to fire.

-Motley, the Cole family attorney, has said she plans to file a federal lawsuit against Wauwatosa Police Officer Joseph Mensah.
+Motley has said she plans to file a federal lawsuit against Wauwatosa Police Officer Joseph Mensah.

 The death of Alvin Cole was the third fatal shooting by Mensah in the last five years.
 Mensah shot and killed Antonio Gonzales in 2015 after police said Gonzales refused to drop a sword.
 A year later Mensah shot Jay Anderson Jr. In that case, Mensah found Anderson in a car parked in a park after hours.